eggee/XML-2-YML/README.md

-Please help me with a python script to extract data from fields in an xml file and insert it into certain fields within a yml file that will ensure a specific xml hierarchy.
+Please help me with a python script to extract data from fields in an xml file and insert it into certain fields within a yml file that matches a specific yml hierarchy.

 The YML-Sample.yml is an exact version of how i want the file to look after it gets the specific field data from